Danko-Lab/proseq2.0/README.md

 Please note that proseq2.0 does __NOT__ include steps to ensure chrM reads are really from mitochondrial RNA polymerase.
 All reads mapped to rRNA or chrM will be removed from bigWig files.

+Also note that the reference genome used for read mapping should include a copy of the rDNA to avoid misalignment to genomic rDNA repeats.
+We use GenBank ID# U13369.1 (https://www.ncbi.nlm.nih.gov/nuccore/555853) for most studies.
+Your work may require using a species-specific rDNA reference.

 ## Citation
 Chu, T., Wang, Z., Chou, S. P., & Danko, C. G. (2018).
 Discovering Transcriptional Regulatory Elements From Run‐On and Sequencing Data Using the Web‐Based dREG Gateway.
 Current protocols in bioinformatics, e70.